University of Alberta - University Commons, Redevelopment

 Awards

-Originally constructed in 1921, the University Commons building was the original home of the faculty of medicine and the first building on campus to have auditoriums.
-Home to a variety of departments over the years (including the Slowpoke Nuclear Reactor) the heritage structure required renovations to adapt and repurpose the space for a modern university.
+Originally constructed in 1922, the University Commons building was the original home of the Faculty of Medicine and the first building on campus to have auditoriums.
+Home to a variety of departments over the years, including the Slowpoke Nuclear Reactor, the heritage structure required renovations to adapt and repurpose the space for a modern university.

-The redevelopment of the building includes a seven-storey glass addition to the back of the building which includes a rooftop and façade integrated solar/photovoltaic arrays, high efficiency mechanical and electrical systems, and a triple glazed envelope.
-The new addition is home to a four-storey atrium as well as a smudging room for use by the university’s indigenous students and faculty.
+The redevelopment of the building included a seven-storey glass addition to the back of the building, which included a rooftop and façade-integrated solar/photovoltaic arrays; high-efficiency mechanical and electrical systems; and a triple-glazed envelope.
+The new addition is home to a four-storey atrium, as well as a smudging room for use by the university’s indigenous students and faculty.

 New lighting was designed for the exterior façade, surrounding landscape, and interior of the heritage building.
-Designed to create a feeling of history and place, the lighting references works by renaissance artist Piranesi.
+Designed to create a feeling of history and place, the lighting referenced works by renaissance artist Piranesi.